Ivanv3lkov/Modern-React-with-Redux-2020-Update/Youtube Videos App - using Hooks/README.md

-Simple app created based on Hooks.
+Simple app based on Hooks.